 What Complications Can Occur?

 Any procedure may have complications associated with it.
 The most frequent complications of any operation are bleeding and infection.
 There is a small risk of other complications that include, but are not limited to, injury to the abdominal organs, intestines, urinary bladder or blood vessels.
-If you suffer with ascites, this ascites may leak from one of the operative sites, temporarily, before stopping.
+If you suffer from ascites, this ascites may leak from one of the operative sites, temporarily, before stopping.

-In a small number of patients the laparoscopic method cannot be performed.
+In a small number of patients, the laparoscopic method cannot be performed.
 The decision to perform the open procedure is a judgment decision made by your surgeon either before or during the actual operation.
 When the surgeon feels that it is safest to convert the laparoscopic procedure to an open one, this is not a complication, but rather sound surgical judgment.
 The decision to convert to an open procedure is strictly based on patient safety

 When To Call Your Doctor